andrewdreyfuss/namespace_packages/README.md

-Simple example of a namespace package with a test to demonstrate functionality
+Simple example of a namespace package with a test to demonstrate functionality for python 2.7.x

 Prerequisites for running the test:
 - virtualenv and pip